pyconca/scripts/README.md

     (scripts) $ pip install -r requirements.txt

-## Running the Slide Creation Script
+## Slide Generation Script

+The Slide Generation script takes certain JSON file with schedule and talk data, and creates PNG slides.
+The slides are used as intros to the YouTube videos of PyCon talks.

+### Running

 Change directories to the root directory of this repo, and run:

     (scripts) $ python gen_slides/gen_slides.py ~/projects/2016-web/web/data/schedule.json

-`[schedule.json](https://github.com/pyconca/2016-web/blob/master/web/data/schedule.json)` is a JSON file with the schedule for PyCon Canada.
+[schedule.json](https://github.com/pyconca/2016-web/blob/master/web/data/schedule.json) is a JSON file with the schedule for PyCon Canada.

 For more options run